 The wine estates of Setúbal produce red varietals from both national and international grape blends.
 Whites are made with predominantly the traditional Palmela white varieties.
 The well-known Moscatel de Setúbal is a fortified wine in a lightly sherried style, ranging from semi- to fully sweet.

-To prepare for a trip to Setúbal, check out what the wine-pages blog has to say.
 To see where producers are located, and learn more about Setubal regional wine designations, visit Vine to Wine Circle.

 Azeitão cheese, at the source